aissat/easy_localization/README.md

 #### Code generation of localization files

-Code generation supports json and csv files, for more information run in terminal `flutter pub run easy_localization:generate -h`
+Code generation supports json files, for more information run in terminal `flutter pub run easy_localization:generate -h`

 Steps:
 1. Open your terminal in the folder's path containing your project